• About Us

 What Is the Systemctl Command?

-The systemctl command is the central management tool for the systemd init system, primarily known as the tool used to start and stop services.
-But there's much more to it, as evidenced by its man page which has more than 1600 lines. 📖
+The command systemctl It is the central management tool of the init systemd system, primarily known as the tool used to start and stop services.
+But there is much more to it, as its man page which has more than 1600 lines. 📖

-Because systemctl is a management tool, not just a service launcher, you can use it to access useful information about your system and its systemd services. 💻
+As systemctl It's a management tool, not just a service launcher; you can use it to access useful information about your system and its systemd services. 💻

 Most Linux distributions have adopted systemd, but some have opted to retain the traditional SystemV init system.
 If you're not sure which one your distribution uses, it's easy to find out.
 We'll use the stat command to look at the init file.